Jump to Navigation

 • In a workers' compensation claim, certain body parts (such as a shoulder, neck or back) are worth more in compensation than others (such as an arm, leg, foot, hand or finger).

-• If the worker passes away as a result of the injuries or illnesses sustained at work, the spouse or children are entitled to benefits.
+• If a worker passes away as a result of injuries or illnesses suffered at work, the spouse and/or children are entitled to benefits.
 This is called a dependency petition.

-• Many injuries contain a mental trauma issue such as depression or post traumatic stress disorder (PTSD).
+• Many injuries trigger mental trauma issues such as depression or post-traumatic stress disorder (PTSD).
 Cases of depression and other psychiatric injuries are entitled to the same schedule of compensation as neck, back and shoulder injuries — which is the maximum amount allowed under the workers' compensation schedules.

 • Partial disability benefits are paid if you are able to return to work in a modified or lower-earning capacity.